Unrivaled power density – 12 kW/kg continuous. The HPDM is the next step in the evolution of electric motor technology.JOIN THE REVOLUTION.

-The HPDM-250 is an ultra-high power density integrated motor drive for electric aircraft.
-It combines the electric motor and inverter (+ optional gearbox) into one powerful unit.
-It is the culmination of H3X innovation in multiple areas including:
+The HPDM-250 is an ultra-high power density integrated motor drive for high performance and mass sensitive applications.
+It combines the electric motor, inverter, and gearbox into a single unit and is the culmination of H3X innovation in multiple areas including:

 The HPDM-250 is optimized entirely for power density and efficiency.
 It features the highest level of integration on the market, made possible by our holistic design methodologies rooted in first principles and multidisciplinary expertise in power electronics and electric machines.

-H3X has developed a new kind of stator coil that is additively manufactured using pure copper with >93% IACS conductivity.
-Our AMcoils achieve >70% copper fill factor in the HPDM-250 and offer a 40% improvement over conventional windings in terms of maximum continuous current density.
+H3X has developed a novel stator winding and high voltage insulation system that offers a >40% improvement over conventional windings in terms of maximum continuous current density.

 We have the solution.

-At 13 kW/kg continuous, the HPDM-250 exceeds ARPA-E’s requirements and is at least 3X better than current systems.
+At 12 kW/kg continuous, the HPDM exceeds ARPA-E’s requirements and is at least 3X better than current systems.
 It is a step change in electric propulsion technology and removes one of the main barriers blocking widespread commercialization of electric aircraft.

-H3X brings together driven minds from the automotive, aerospace, and motorsports industries with deep knowledge in electric propulsion systems and vehicle engineering.
+H3X brings together driven minds from the automotive, aerospace, and motorsports industries with deep knowledge in electric motors, power electronics, & vehicle engineering.
 We love what we do and are looking to hire people who share that same passion.